josephsalmon/OrganizationFiles/tex/tex-snippets/README.md

 ### Architecture

-It is a JSON entry defined by:
+It is a JSON entry defined by a `name` and:
 - the `prefix`: the triggering keyword(s),
 - the `body`: what the snippet does.
 Each line is between quotes and separated by commas,
 - the `description`: optional but displayed by the help.